 Our architectural research has developed a distinctive ethos focused around the social and environmental contexts that develops our pedagogical commitment to social responsibility into practice based or 'action research', frequently resulting in knowledge exchange and consultancy roles.
-Our research groups are driven by the belief that architecture and practice can effectively challenge and shape policy, delivering material interventions that bring socio-cultural value and wellbeing to local people though the regeneration of the public realm and shared spaces.
+Our research groups are driven by the belief that architecture and practice can effectively challenge and shape policy, delivering material interventions that bring socio-cultural value and wellbeing to local people through the regeneration of the public realm and shared spaces.

 Under the PPG's former identity as Place Research Lab (PRL - http://www.placeresearchlab.org.uk/): its remit was described as being dedicated to researching the concept of Places and their complexities.
 PRL works at defining new cultural understandings of urban ecology through place-based and material collaborations with architecture practices, communities and the public/third sector.
 The work of PRL was recognised by the United Nations University as part of its London Centre for Excellence in Place based Education.

 Co-Curators and fabricator of the 'London-Venice' installation on the Loggia of the Ducal Palace, St Mark's Square, Venice during the 2014 Architecture Biennale and the 2014 London Architecture Festival, June 2014.